jason-98/pathfinding/README.md

 This web application provides an interactive exploration of several popular pathfinding algorithms, including Dijkstra's Algorithm, A*, Greedy Best-First Search, and others.
-All algorithms were implemented from scratch in JavaScript.
+All algorithms were implemented in JavaScript from scratch.
 The web interface was developed using React.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).